ipld/js-ipld-schema/test/fixtures/schema-schema/StructField.md

 # schema-schema: `StructField`

-StructField describes the properties of each field declared by a TypeStruct.
+StructField describes the properties of each field declared by a TypeDefnStruct.

-StructField contains properties similar to TypeMap -- namely, it describes a content type (as a TypeTerm -- it supports inline definitions) -- and has a boolean property for whether or not the value is permitted to be null.
+StructField contains properties similar to TypeDefnMap -- namely, it describes a content type (as a TypeNameOrInlineDefn -- it supports inline definitions) -- and has a boolean property for whether or not the value is permitted to be null.

 In addition, StructField also has a property called "optional".